1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Best Practices for Developing an Effective Workplace Safety Program

-Navigating the complex regulatory landscape around this topic can be quite tricky.
-Still, no matter how complicated your organization’s particular health and safety concerns might be, everyone should start designing their program by following a few straightforward workplace safety tips.
-It does take a little time to set up your own customized safety program, but as we’ve seen, the benefits can be well worth it.
+Navigating the complex regulatory landscape around this topic can take time and effort.
+Still, no matter how complicated your organization’s health and safety concerns might be, everyone should start designing their program by following a few straightforward workplace safety tips.
+It does take a little time to set up your customized safety program, but as we’ve seen, the benefits can be well worth it.

-Here are some best practices everyone should follow as they design a workplace safety program.
+Everyone should follow some best practices as they design a workplace safety program.

 1. Coordinate your plan with emergency services

 A workplace safety plan requires coordination among more than just teams at your worksite.
-If an emergency strikes, you’ll need to ensure you’re working effectively with local emergency services.
+If an emergency strikes, you must ensure you’re working effectively with local emergency services.
 Include representatives from local medical services, fire departments, and law enforcement in your planning process.

-These representatives will be able to provide input on a broad cross-section of different aspects of your plan.
+These representatives can provide input on a broad cross-section of different aspects of your plan.
 Most importantly, they will likely be able to identify aspects you have overlooked.
 For example, your evacuation routes might pass near fire hazards.
 Or your muster points may be too close to your building, endangering staff and interfering with first responders.

 2. Keep your program simple

 Rarely will your staff need to follow safety procedures in a perfectly calm, organized environment.
-Instead, they’ll likely either need to follow procedures in the middle of a hectic workday, or worst-case scenario, during a full-blown emergency.
+Instead, they’ll likely need to follow procedures during a hectic workday or, worst-case scenario, during a full-blown emergency.
 Focus on your most critical safety priorities.
-Keep procedures clear and simple so that your staff can still follow them during stressful scenarios.
+Keep procedures clear and simple so your staff can follow them during stressful scenarios.

 Simple doesn’t mean simplistic, though.
 You still need to make sure your staff carries out every critical task.
 For example, your evacuation plan might need to include steps to: